Jenni ‘JWoww’ Farley’s Ex-Boyfriend Zack Carpinello Apologizes For Poor Behavior

 — Jersey Shore (@JerseyShore) October 10, 2019

-A trailer for the second half of the season of Jersey Shore Family Vacation shows a lot of drama between Angelina and Jenni regarding Zack and what happened in Las Vegas, with the roommates torn on what to believe.
-Angelina’s finacé Chris Larangeira also becomes involved in the drama, asking Vinny Guadagnino and Ronnie Magro if he needs to knock out Zack’s teeth.
-There is mention of a girl kissing a guy, but no one is named and it’s unclear if that statement surrounds Angelina, Jenni or Zack.
+A trailer for the second half of the season of Jersey Shore: Family Vacation shows a lot of drama between Angelina and Jenni regarding Zack and what happened in Las Vegas, with the roommates torn on what to believe.
+Angelina’s fiancé Chris Larangeira also becomes involved in the drama, asking Vinny Guadagnino and Ronnie Magro if he needs to knock out Zack’s teeth.
+There is mention of a girl kissing a guy, but no one is named and it’s unclear if that statement pertains to Angelina, Jenni, or Zack.

 Jenni and Angelina also get into a very heated argument at a dinner table where both women stand up and lunge at one another while grabbing wine bottles off the table.
 Fans of the show will have to watch and see if the two girls actually come to blows or if they’re held apart by their roommates.
 The drama will take place over the next two episodes.